cosmic-snow/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

       accumulated probabilities reach or just surpass 80%".
 So if there are a few very good candidates, only a few are selected.
 Setting Top-p to 1, which is 100%, effectively disables it.

-The recommendation is keep at least one of Top-K and Top-p active.
+The recommendation is to keep at least one of Top-K and Top-p active.
 Other parameters can influence the generation, as well.
 Make sure to have a look at all their descriptions.